-Tenancy-in-common or TIC is an arrangement in which two or more investors share undivided ownership in the same property.
+Tenancy-in-common is also referred to as TIC.
+In a TIC property, two or more investors share undivided ownership of the same property.
 That’s why they are called tenants-in-common.
-TIC is beneficial for small or medium-sized investors as its large structure enables them to own institutional-grade properties along with other investors.
-Not to mention, the number of investors here is limited to 35.
+TIC is beneficial for small or medium-sized investors.
+Its large structure enables them to own institutional-grade properties along with other investors.
+The number of investors in a TIC is limited to 35.
 Tenancy-in-common differs from joint tenancy in many ways.

-Since every investor in TIC 1031 properties owns an undivided interest in the same property, nobody can claim ownership to a specific portion of the property.
+Every investor in TIC properties owns an undivided interest in the same property.
+Therefore nobody can claim ownership to a specific portion of the property.
 Every investor in TIC enjoys equal ownership in the property.
-In case of death of one of the investors, their share in the property is automatically transferred to the beneficiary of their choice.
+In case of the death of one of the investors, their share in the property is automatically transferred to the beneficiary of their choice.
 However, this is not the case in joint tenancy.
 In joint tenancy, if an investor dies, then their share in the property is automatically divided equally among other owners.

 In TIC, if an investor dies without naming any beneficiary in the agreement, then their share in the property will go through probate.
 However, it’s totally up to an investor whom they want to choose as their heir.
 They could also choose to divide their share in the property among other investors.
 Though no co-tenant can claim ownership to any specific portion of the property, their ownership interests may vary.
 For example, Andy, Samantha, and William are tenants-in-common and own the same property.
 However, Andy and Samantha may own 25% of the property each, whereas, William could have 50% of the property under his name.
 The ownership interest of an investor depends upon their investment.
 Therefore, more investment means more ownership interest.
 On the other hand, in joint tenancy, every tenant enjoys an equal interest in the property.